shuhaowu/runefoil/TECHNICAL.md

 This is not available in supervisord, so we need to reinvent a process manager in code for docker.
 Also need to perform user switching.

+## HTTP Service

+The Runelite HTTP service is compiled during the built and deployed to a tomcat8 process managed by supervisord.
+This is the only way I can reliably run the HTTP service.
+I was unable to figure out how to get it to run standalone.

+## Network restrictions

+Performed by nftables within the container before and after runelite execution.
+We get all the worlds via Jagex's proprietary API and then translates the hostnames into IP addresses we are allowed to contact.
+We also allow connectivity to the MySQL and MongoDB containers.

+The MySQL container has similar restrictions, as it also runs foreign code.
+MongoDB is not subject to restrictions, tho.

+## Other services

+- MySQL runs locally with a custom built image on top of MariaDB, as we need to manually compile a runelite-specific mysql plugin.
+  - The container is also built with some initial table creation code, which is cherry-picked from runelite and may become out of sync.
+- MongoDB just runs normally as its own container.